RamtinS/IDATT2104-Project/README.md

 This repository is the result of the voluntary assignment in the Network Programming course at NTNU, IDATT2104.
 The assignment was to create a video lecture on the integrated circuits FPGA and ASIC.
 In this repository, you will find code examples that are described in the video lectures.

 The examples include, among others:
-* A "half-adder".
+* An half-adder.
 * Cross product with vectors.
+* Scalar product.
 * An implementation of parallelization.
-* Scalar product.
 * An implementation of decimal numbers.

 The code examples are written using the HDL languagem Verilog and simulated using Icarus Verilog.